JamieS56/Milestone-Project-2/README.md

 #### How to test:

-Start the game thenchoose the difficulty and whilst the game is running, click on the restart button, do this as many ties as you like.
+Start the game then choose the difficulty and whilst the game is running, click on the restart button, do this as many times as you like.

 ### Animation

 ![Animation testing](./assets/images/user-stories/user-stories-medium.png)

 All the animation is done through [anime.js](https://animejs.com/) API.
-I decided to use it because creating my own animations seemed way to complex and the animations on there website looked really good.
+I decided to use it because creating my own animations seemed far too complex and the animations on their website looked really good.
+All I needed it to do was shrink and stop, so I used the scale property and the pause function.
-All i needed it to do was shrink and stop, so i used the scale property and the pause function.
-I also used the animation progress function as previously mentioned to help get the score. it took a little fiddling to get used to how it worked but overall I had no major problems animating the dots.
+I also used the animation progress function as previously mentioned to help get the score.
+It took a little fiddling to get used to how it worked but overall
+I had no major problems animating the dots.

 #### How to test: